FidelElie/FiDev/apps/home/src/content/music/2018-03-04/black-milk-fever.md

 > How many apples can stole a bunch you just need one,
 > So if you can’t stand up when fellow officers shoot a kid with they hands up
 > I don’t know who we can trust - and it just goes on...
-> - taken from Drown - FEVER
+-taken from Drown - FEVER